Browse Category

 9IMG_20170114_210204

-Depending on which food stalls you go to, you’ll find a local vegetable called Mani Chai in Chinese or ‘cangkuk manis’ in Malay.
-It is a dark, leafy green vegetable and Mani Chai Bee Hoon is a simple dish that is fairly popular in Sarawak.
+Depending on which stall you visit, you’ll find a local vegetable called Mani Chai in Chinese, or cangkuk manis in Malay.
+This dark, leafy green is a Sarawak favourite, and Mani Chai Bee Hoon is one of the simplest yet most beloved ways to enjoy it.

-In Sarawak, Mani Chai Bee Hoon is a rice vermicelli dish usually stir-fried with egg and Mani Chai.
-Since it is almost a household dish, some places even serve it together sliced meat or even fish cakes.
+In Sarawak, Mani Chai Bee Hoon is a rice vermicelli dish stir-fried with egg and Mani Chai.
+Since it’s practically a household staple, some places even serve it with sliced meat or fish cakes for extra flavour.

 8. Nasi Goreng Dabai